pytorch-ignite/pytorch-ignite.ai/src/tutorials/beginner/01-getting-started.md

 We will use [`TensorboardLogger()`](https://pytorch.org/ignite/generated/ignite.handlers.tensorboard_logger.html#ignite.handlers.tensorboard_logger.TensorboardLogger) to log trainer's loss, and training and validation metrics separately.

+If you prefer less boilerplate, you can also use [`setup_tb_logging()`](https://pytorch.org/ignite/generated/ignite.handlers.logger_utils.html#ignite.handlers.logger_utils.setup_tb_logging).
+This helper automatically attaches common handlers for training metrics, evaluator metrics, and optimizer learning rates.

 ```python
 # Define a Tensorboard logger